nmslib/nmslib/python_bindings/parameters.md

 Third, HNSW has the parameter ``post``, which defines the amount (and type) of postprocessing applied to the constructed graph.
-The default value is 0, which means non postprocessing.
+The default value is 0, which means no postprocessing.
 Additional options are 1 and 2 (2 means more postprocessing).

 Fourth, there is a pesky design descision that an index does not necessarily contain the data points, which are loaded separately.
 HNSW, chooses